Los Angeles Wage & Hour Violations Lawyers

 Requirements Regarding Tips

 Tips and gratuities cannot be counted by employers towards the minimum wage payment owed.
-Employers are also not allowed to share in tips or tip pools of their employees.
+Employers are also not allowed to share tips or tip pools with their employees.

 Contact Los Angeles Wage and Hour Attorneys for Free Case Consultation